ucdavisdatalab/workshop_git_for_teams/01_overview.Rmd

 basic Git commands using a shell scripting program (Terminal, Bash, etc.).
 Before attending this workshop, learners should be able to create, modify and navigate to a directory, place a directory under version control, and make, stage and commit changes using Command Line.

 Need to brush up?
-Preparatory workshops include DataLab’s Introduction to Command Line and Introduction to Git for Version Control (winter 2021: see materials at https://datalab.ucdavis.edu/archive/).
+Preparatory workshops include DataLab’s Introduction to Command Line and Introduction to Git for Version Control (See materials at https://datalab.ucdavis.edu/archive/).